Live News Article*

 South Korea Working Holiday Visa Updated: What We Know So Far

 On August 28th, the South Korean working holiday visa was updated, announcing some significant changes to the visa scheme and its eligibility criteria.
 The South Korean working holiday visa has been a popular choice for young Canadians looking to live, work, and explore in South Korea.
-Effective from January 2024, the current program will be renewed and expanded into the Youth Mobility Program to allow more youth to participate in more categories and for longer periods.
+Effective since January 2024, the current program was renewed and expanded into the Youth Mobility Program to allow more youth to participate in more categories and for longer periods.
 These updates provide amazing new opportunities for certain Canadians previously ineligible for the scheme!

 KEY South Korea WORKING HOLIDAY VISA CHANGES ANNOUNCED: